 Their flowers are tiny, brown to yellow-colored, and cover a cylindrical finger-like stem.
 Usually 4-10cm each, they sprout on stiff, green-like spathes.

-Sweet flag leaves are long, basal, and sword-shaped.
+Sweet flag leaves are linear-shaped, have entire margins, and grow in a basal arrangement.
 They grow from 50cm to 2m in height each, with around 1.5cm in width.